Wage & employment contract

 - from the 2nd to the 9th year of employment: 2 months, at the end of each month

-- from the 10th year of employment: 3 months, at the end of each month.
+- from the 10th year of employment: 3 months, to the end of each month.

 A fixed-term employment contract ends automatically on the agreed date.

-If you do not have a new job after the notice period has expired, you must register as unemployed.
+If you no longer have a new job after the notice period has expired, you must register as unemployed.

 Protection against dismissal in the event of illness / injury / accident